-The measurements used (Fig.1) Linksys WRT54GL wireless routers [13], with a Broadcom BCM5352 chip rev0, DD-WRT diversity antennas, firmware internal v24-sp1-10011 [14] and a 100-Base-TX/10-Base-T Allied Telesis AT-8000S/16 level 2 switch [15].
-The wireless mode was set to bridged access point.
-In every type of experiment, interference free communication channels were used.
-This was checked through a portable computer, equipped with a Wi-Fi 802.11 a/b/g adapter, running NetStumbler software [16].
-WPA2 personal encryption was activated in the APs, using AES and a shared key composed of 9 ASCII characters.
+measurements used a D-Link DAP-1522 The bridge/access point [14], with internal PIFA 2 antenna, IEEE 802.11 a/b/g/n, firmware version 1.31 and a 100-Base-TX/10-Base-T Allied Telesis AT-8000S/16 level 2 switch [15].
+The wireless mode was set to access point mode.
+The firmware from the manufacturer did not make possible a point-to-point link with a similar equipment.
+Therefore, a PC was used having a PCMCIA IEEE.802.11 a/b/g/n Linksys WPC600N wireless adapter with three internal antennas [16], to enable a PTP link to the access point.
+In every type of experiment, interference free communication channels were used (ch 36 for 802.11a; ch 8 for 802.11g).
+This was checked through a portable computer, equipped with a Wi-Fi 802.11 a/b/g/n adapter, running NetStumbler software [17].
+WPA2 personal encryption was activated in the APs, using AES and a shared key composed of 26 ASCII characters.
 The experiments were made under far-field conditions.
 No power levels above 30 mW (15 dBm) were required, as the access points were close.

-A laboratory setup was planned and implemented for the measurements, as shown in Fig. 2.
-At OSI level 4, measurements were made for TCP connections and UDP communications using Iperf software [17], permitting network performance results to be recorded.
+A new laboratory setup has been planned and implemented for the measurements, as shown in Fig. 1.
+At OSI level 4, measurements were made for TCP connections and UDP communications using Iperf software [18].
 For a TCP connection, TCP throughput was obtained.
 For a UDP communication with a given bandwidth parameter, UDP throughput, jitter and percentage loss of datagrams were determined.
-TCP packets and UDP datagrams of 1470 bytes size were used.
-A window size of 8 kbytes and a buffer size of the same value were used for TCP and UDP, respectively.
+Parameterizations of TCP packets, UDP datagrams and window size were as in [12].
 One PC, with IP 192.168.0.2 was the Iperf server and the other, with IP 192.168.0.6, was the Iperf client.
-Jitter, which indicates the smooth mean of differences between consecutive transit times, was continuously computed by the server, as specified by RTP in RFC 1889 [18].
-The scheme of Fig. 2 was also used for FTP measurements, where FTP server and client applications were installed in the PCs with IPs 192.168.0.2 and 192.168.0.6, respectively.
+Jitter, representing the smooth mean of differences between consecutive transit times, was continuously computed by the server, as specified by the real time protocol RTP, in RFC 1889 [19].
+The scheme of Fig. 1 was also used for FTP measurements, where FTP server and client applications were installed in the PCs with IPs 192.168.0.2 and 192.168.0.6, respectively.
+The server PC also permitted manual control of the settings in the access

 The server and client PCs were HP nx9030 and nx9010 portable computers, respectively, running Windows XP.
-They were configured to maximize the resources allocated to the present work.
-Batch command files were written to enable the TCP, UDP and FTP tests.
+They were configured to optimize the resources allocated to the present work.
+Batch command files have been written to enable the TCP, UDP and FTP tests.

 The results were obtained in batch mode and written as data files to the client PC disk.
-Each PC had a second network adapter, to permit remote control from the official IP Unit network, via switch.
+Each PC had a second network adapter, to permit remote control from the official IP University network, via switch.